Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 Capela da Ramada Alta in Porto on day fifteen on the Central Route of the Camino PortuguésCapela da Ramada Alta

-Turn left at the Chapel and go around the back and through its square.
+Turn left after passing the Chapel and go around the back and through its square.

 Pick up the next side street to the right, the Rua de 9 de Julho.
 Keep following this small street as it bends right and left.